unisonweb/unisonweb-org/src/data/docs/language-reference/README.md

 A line comment starts with `--` and is followed by any sequence of characters.
 A line that contains a comment can’t contain anything other than a comment and whitespace.
 Line comments are currently ignored by Unison.

+Multi-line comments are supported by starting a comment block with `{-` and ending it with `-}`.

 A line starting with `---` and containing no other characters is a _fold_.
 Any text below the fold is ignored by Unison.

-Unison does not currently support block comments.
-A comment can span multiple lines by adding `--` to the front of each line of the comment.

 ### Type annotations